cljacoby/aws-notes/solutions-architect.md

 * Can customize password rules (such as minimum length and inclusion of special characters) and rotation timefram

 ### Summary of Creating a Billing Alarm Lab
-* Creates a 10 dollar billing alarm that sends email notification
+* Ryan creates a 10 dollar billing alarm that sends email notification

 ### IAM Exam Review
 * IAM consists of the following: